 They are affordable and can easily fit into any budget, making them an ideal option for small businesses or D2C brands just starting out.
-According to recent research, partnering with Nano-influencers can help cut collaboration costs by 200% in 2023.
+According to recent research, partnering with Nano-influencers can help cut collaboration costs by 200%.
 It is because they do not have a large following, which means they charge less for sponsored content.
 Moreover, Nano-influencer campaigns tend to feel more authentic since they have smaller audiences who engage more frequently.

 Working with Nano influencers is an effective cost-reduction strategy for D2C brands looking to increase their reach without overspending on influencer marketing campaigns.
 As the trend toward niche-focused content continues in the coming years, we can expect more D2C brands to turn towards this strategy as part of their overall marketing plan.

 Nano influencers have a strong ability to build trust with their audience, which makes them more effective than influencers that come in other segments.
 With smaller followings, influencers connect more closely with their followers and often share personal and relatable content that resonates with their audience.
 Finding the right influencer can help you ride on their authenticity and credibility to connect well with end users.